subhranshudas/kleros-clone/readme.md

 6. Voter (Account4) vote and settle dispute.
 7. Admin (Account3) disburse the funds to the right party (client or worker)
 8. (WIP):
-   -- Deploying the app on GH and connecting to Rinkeby NW -- multi work item creation
+   * multi work item creation
-   -- enhancements
+   * enhancements
-   -- edge cases
+   * edge cases
-   -- code cleanup
+   * code cleanup
+   * ?

 ## Rinkeby deployment
+This has a list of succesful transactions as per the flow

 https://rinkeby.etherscan.io/address/0xb29c3454ae14dc99052dab77d31bca791e6c3e6a

-has a list of succesful transactions as per the flow

 ## Note
 some design choices were made very simple to make the POC demoable, improvements are wip.